Is 5G safe?

 • Vodafone is committed to complying with national regulations in all markets, including New Zealand and will continue to do so across new 5G devices, new radio masts and small cells

-For Ministry of Health information please refer to their PDF: '5G and health'
+For Ministry of Health information please refer to: '5G and health'

 Who makes the rules for EMF?